 If we take all this into account, it would suggest that there is far more to the Ten Commandments than simply being a moral code or a set of rules we are to obey.
-That wouldn't warrant all the thunder and lightning and earthquakes and so on...

-But, as the first 10 Words that God speaks to Israel about their Covenant relationship, well that's a different situation for sure...
+That wouldn't warrant all the thunder and lightning and earthquakes...
+But, if these were the first Ten Words, as the original Hebrew in Exodus 34:28 calls them "the words of the covenant-the Ten Words."
+Which God speaks to Israel, as the covenant preamble for their unique relationship, well that's worth all the fireworks and warnings.